johanna-rodriguez/web-sprint-challenge-javascript-fundamentals/README.md

 * Window/Global object binding: 'this' will return the window or the global object in node, or undefined in strict mode.
 * Implicit Binding: When the function is invoked, look to the left of the dot, that's this refer to.
 * New binding: When a function is invoked as a constructor function using the new key word 'this' points to the new object that's created.
-Simply put, A constructor function is a function that returns an object.
-It's an object creator.
-We use them a lot in JavaScript, and they lend themselves to a paradigm called object-oriented programming.
 * Explicit binding: We explicitly assign the 'this' keyword using call apply or bind.